 Sport Liverpool provides students and staff with high quality sports facilities and opportunities to get active.
-Whether you take part in organised activities or independent exercise, our sports services provide a great way to meet people, get connected and achieve a level of fitness and general wellbeing that can help you cope with the other, more demanding aspects of University life.
+Whether you take part in organised activities or independent exercise, our sports services provide a great way to meet people. get connected and achieve a level of fitness and general wellbeing that can help you cope with the other, more demanding aspects of University life.

-The University Sports & Fitness Centre has four squash courts, a swimming pool, a spinning room, two sports halls, a recently upgraded gym and a large studio.
-We offer up to 50 classes per week, ranging from Yoga to HIIT and offer Les Mills certified Body Pump and Body Balance.
-We also offer various membership packages.
+The University Sports & Fitness Centre has four squash courts, a swimming pool, two sports halls, a recently upgraded gym and a large studio.
+We offer up to 50 classes per week, ranging from Yoga to HIIT and also offer LesMills certified BodyPump and BodyBalance.